genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/01_colour.md

 | --- | --- | --- |
 | `neutralLayerCardContainer` | `--neutral-layer-card-container` | <color-token tokenName="neutralLayerCardContainer"></color-token>  |

-#### Neutral Fill Layer
+#### Neutral fill layer

-The only layer recipe that's relative to the container color instead of absolute.
+This the only layer recipe that's relative to the container color instead of absolute.
 The most common example of this is a Card, which will be one layer color lighter than its container.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |